hal-efecan/mavenist/content/blog/lockdown-lounging/how-to-lounge-in-a-lockdown.md

 </style>

-If there's one thing that we're all guilty of lately, it's lounging. i for one have felt like i've been in a state sanctioned blackhole ever since big brother advised us not leave our homes.
+If there's one thing that we're all guilty of lately, it's lounging.
+I for one have felt like i've been in a state sanctioned blackhole ever since we were advised not to leave our homes.

 I dont even know what day it is - monday? wednesday?
 Does time even exist in the fourth dimesion?

----

-this morning,
-like most mornings this month i started my day by prepping my filter.
+This morning, like most mornings this month i started my day by prepping my filter.

-brew in hand i begin my migration - a lone wildebeast navigating through the masai mara in search of the preverbial green pasture of my sofa.
+Brew in hand i begin my migration - a lone wildebeast navigating through the masai mara in search of the preverbial green pasture of my sofa.

-though instead of a lion i have a smaller yet just as dangerous obstacle to contend with Raisin my cat - more mischevious than the name would suggest she attacks my anckles while i try to shuffle past.

----

-this mornings entertainment - Naked Gun. half way through i get to the scene where Frank the inept police detective says - "do you mind if i slip into something a little more comfortable" Queue the comical misdirection - Frank goes off and comes back with a dapper sartorial ensemble that would give Donald Draper a run for his money.
+This mornings entertainment - the Leslie Neilsen classic, Naked Gun.
+Half way through i get to the scene where Frank the inept police detective says - "Do you mind if i slip into something a little more comfortable" Queue the comical misdirection - Frank goes off and comes back with a dapper sartorial ensemble that would give Don Draper a run for his money.

-this leads me to think about the state of my own comfort. looking down at todays mismatch - A Charlie Brown t-shirt that reads "Charlie don't surf" (in ref to Coppola's brilliant - Apocolypse Now) paired with a light grey sweatpant from Asos.
+This inevitably leads me to think about the state of my own comfort. looking down at todays mismatch - A Charlie Brown t-shirt that reads "Charlie don't surf" (in ref to Coppola's brilliant - Apocolypse Now) paired with a light grey sweatpant.

-i can't help but think it's about time i upped my lounge game & got myself a "grown up" pair of PJs.
+I can't help but think it's about time i upped my loungwear game & got myself a "grown up" pair of PJs.

 I havent owned a pair in a while.
-Come to think the last time i owned a set was when i was 11. a Lion King set with a prominent Simba print on the front.
+Come to think the last time i owned a set was when i was 11.
+A Lion King set with a prominent Simba print on the front.

-i always wanted to graduate from pyjamas as a child and what better time than when i started secondary school.
-I subbed the PJs for a t-shirt/short combo and that was that.

-fast forward 20 years and here i am full circle, back on the hunt for PJs.

-heres a shortlist of PJ's that's caught my attention.
+Fast forward 20 years and here i am full circle, back on the hunt for PJs.
+Here's a shortlist of PJ's on the market that caught my attention.

 1. Paul Smith
 Men's Signature Stripe Cotton Pyjama Set With Navy Trims